-Texts can reach a rural demographic, even if they don’t have access to the internet, which makes it one of the most effective ways to reach these groups.
+Text message marketing can reach a rural demographic, even if they don’t have access to the internet, which makes it one of the most effective marketing techniques to reach these potential customers.

 In order to help make your rural text marketing strategy as strong as possible, follow these tips and case studies for a better idea of how it all works!